cocoders/git-history-searcher/README.md

 Project is using docker and docker-compose so `docker-compose up -d` should work.
 For installation of docker and docker-compose please follow: https://docs.docker.com/engine/install/ubuntu/ and https://docs.docker.com/compose/install/ official docker documentation.

-Please check out our [Makefile](Makefile) as well.
+You can use `make start` - please check out our [Makefile](Makefile) as well.

-To start project please run `make run` if you do not have "make" you can run `docker-compose up -d` and after checking our make file install all needed dependencies (via composer package manager for more info please check [composer website](https://getcomposer.org/)).
+To start project please run `make bash` if you do not have "make" you can run `make start` and after checking our make file install all needed dependencies (via composer package manager for more info please check [composer website](https://getcomposer.org/)).